 5. Can I notarize a document from another country?

-1. What if I get an expired driver’s license?
+1. What if a signer presents an expired driver’s license?

 Some people do not keep their driver’s licenses and ID cards up to date.
 In most states, expired ID cards can be used if the cards meet certain criteria.

-Some states such as Florida and California allow Notaries Public to accept expired driver’s licenses if they have been issued within the last 5 years.
+California and Florida allow Notaries Public to accept expired driver’s licenses if they have been issued within the last 5 years.

-In Colorado, satisfactory evidence rules indicate that acceptable forms of identification must be current or expired not more than one year.
+In Colorado, satisfactory evidence rules require acceptable forms of identification to be current or expired for no more than one year.

 If your state does not specify any rules or regulations about accepting and expired ID, it is a best practice to accept a current form of identification.